shivshankardayal/full-website/algebra/source/ratio.rst

   \text{and if}~ a< b,~~ \frac{a}{b}<\frac{a+x}{b+x}

-Similarly, it can be proved that a ratio of greater inequality is icreased and a ratio of less inequality is decreased if we subtract same quanitty to both its terms.
+Similarly, it can be proved that a ratio of greater inequality is increased and a ratio of less inequality is decreased if we subtract same quantity to both its terms.

 When two or more ratios are equal we can denote that by a single symbol which